Earthworm Jim (TV series): Merchandising

 MCA/Universal Merchandising held consumer product rights for the series.

 Playmates Toys also released a line of action figures based on the show, which included several variants of Earthworm Jim, as well as Peter Puppy, Princess What's-Her-Name, Bob the Killer Goldfish, #4, Evil the Cat, Henchrat, Major Mucus, and Psy-Crow.
 A mountable "pocket rocket" was also available as well as a rare mail-in repainted figure of Earthworm Jim in a green suit.
 Premium DNA Toys also made a line of action figures.

 Telecast history

 Original broadcast countries

 In the United States, the show was aired on Kids' WB on The WB Television Network (now The CW Network) from 1995 to 1996.

-The show premiered in the United Kingdom on co-production partner Flextech's TCC network around the same time.
+The show premiered in the United Kingdom on co-production partner Flextech's TCC network around the same time, and was aired until the channel's closure in April 1998.
 The show was promoted with a country-wide roadshow campaign held at shopping centres.
 Following this, the show later made its free TV debut on Channel 4.
-In the 2000s, the show reran on Nickelodeon and Nicktoons TV.
+After TCC's demise, its sister channel Trouble reran the series until 1999.
+In the 2000s, the show reran on Nickelodeon, Nicktoons TV and Sky One.